Outdoor Products Need to be Rooted in Both Science and Experience

 Meanwhile, most of our customers love the idea of a jacket that will keep the rain and sweat out when they’re hiking and get caught in an afternoon storm.

-Lab testing is crucial for dialing in product performance, but it needs to be combined with field testing to ensure all aspects of the product’s performance can be validated and drive positioning and marketing.
+Lab testing is crucial for dialing in product performance.
+But, it needs to be combined with field testing to ensure all aspects of the product’s performance can be validated.
+This will drive positioning and marketing.

-Where the lab is filled with exciting tools and software all designed to help you build exceptional products, using a product testing platform like MESH01 allows you to not only get your product into the field, but into the hands of a community of relevant and reliable product testers, completing the product testing equation.
-And when those testers know what they want and need out of your product, their feedback is all the more valuable.
+Where the lab is filled with exciting tools and software all designed to help you build exceptional products, using a product testing platform like MESH01 can open doors to beneficial paths.
+MESH01 allows you to get your product into the field and into the hands of a community of relevant and reliable product testers.
+When those testers know what they want and need out of your product, their feedback is all the more valuable.
+This completes the full product testing cycle.

 Whether you’re interested in connecting your lab testing with effective field testing or are looking to enhance your field testing with a purpose-built platform and community of real users, MESH01 can help.
 Contact us today.